-- Minimally invasive surgery - surgical approaches that include relatively small incision(s)
+- Minimally invasive surgery involves relatively small incisions and shorter recovery times

 In This Article:

 The goal of this surgery is to stabilize the spine by fusing adjacent vertebrae and reducing any deformity that may have developed.
 Surgeons typically choose the best stabilization method based on tumor type, extent of bone destruction, general patient condition, and anticipated cancer treatments.

 There are various spinal stabilization methods available.
 While the goal is for adjacent vertebrae to fuse, treatments for the cancer—like chemotherapy—may interfere with the bone healing required to create a fusion.
 Spinal stability in these cases may rely on solid mechanical fixation from implants such as titanium screws, plates, rods and cages.

 Spinal Decompression Surgery

 Operative methods to relieve pressure placed on the spinal cord are classified as follows: